-The John Carroll University Program in Peace, Justice and Human Rights will combine undergraduate research and study with experiential and service learning in order to help students gain both theoretical and empirical understanding of the challenges and possibilities of peace-building and conflict resolution.
+The John Carroll University Program in Peace, Justice and Human Rights combines undergraduate research and study with experiential and service learning to help students gain an thorough understanding of peace-building and conflict resolution.
 Drawing on Catholic social teaching that sees peace as inseparable from justice and the extension of human rights as a fundamental ethical obligation, the Program also emphasizes the importance of political pluralism, cultural and religious diversity, ecological balance, and nonviolent conflict resolution and transformation.
 Its fundamental goal is to equip students with the knowledge, skills, and creativity to seek justice and promote peace.
-In its early articulation, the Peace, Justice, and Human Rights Program will co-ordinate the goals and visions that have been developed through the faculty learning communities, the FYS sections on poverty and human rights, several concentrations, and the work of the Center for Service and Social Action, and bring them into the curriculum.
+In its early articulation, the Peace, Justice, and Human Rights Program builds on the goals and vision developed in the JCU core curriculum and the work of the Center for Service and Social Action.

 This program is consistent with John Carroll University’s mission statement to which this institution dedicates itself — (1) “to inspire individuals to excel in learning, leadership, and service in the region and in the world”; and (2) to prepare students “to engage in responsible social action,” and it is consonant with the Jesuit idea of “cultivating moral concern about how people ought to live.”
 Our diverse group of faculty members, representing many departments, proposes a distinctive and needed component of student learning through this interdisciplinary program.

-We believe that the major and minor will help students to pursue careers in a wide number of fields, including law, mediation, advocacy, government service, non-profit work ministry, and social work.
+Graduates with a PJHR major or major are pursuing careers in a wide number of fields, including law, mediation, advocacy, government service, non-profit administration, ministry, and social work.

 Students in the program should be able to demonstrate the following abilities: